Justice Department sues New Jersey synagogue protesters using law meant to protect abortion clinics

 The lawsuit names two groups — The American Muslims for Palestine New Jersey and the Party for Socialism and Liberation in New Jersey — and three individuals.
 The groups did not respond Tuesday to requests for comment, and telephone numbers for the individuals could not be located.

-The Justice Department's lawsuit does not include the two pro-Israel counter protesters who were charged with aggravated assault and other offenses against pro-Palestinian demonstrators.
-A spokesperson for the Essex County Prosecutor’s Office said the agency doesn't comment on pending prosecutions.
+The Justice Department's lawsuit does not include the two pro-Israel counterprotesters who were charged with aggravated assault and other offenses against pro-Palestinian demonstrators.
+A spokesperson for the Essex County Prosecutor’s Office said the agency does not comment on pending prosecutions.

+But one of the defendants, Moshe Glick, said via email that the charges are “baseless” and his legal team expects they will be dismissed.